Early Spring Chores Make Summer Gardening Tasks Easy

 As the survivors and hardy plants begin to grow more vigorously, I can tell which need to be divided or lifted and replanted.
 I plan where to move excess plants or pot them up to share with family and friends.

 I like to add new plants to the garden every year, and always try to use local stock that will thrive in my area.
 I buy or swap my perennials at local garden club plant sales where I know the plants have survived Vermont's cold winters and hot summers without a lot of extra care.

 I use many native plants in my gardens and the best specimens I've found are the plants purchased in my area from the master gardeners at their spring and fall plant sales.

-While checking out my flower gardens I look for areas in each bed that need some color from annuals and make a shopping list.
-I plant some annuals in the house or directly into the garden from seed; others I buy as young plants at a local garden center or plant sale and add to the garden after all danger of frost has passed.
+While checking the condition of my flower gardens I look for areas in each bed that need some color from annuals and make a shopping list.
+I start some annuals from seed in the house or sow others directly into the garden; others I buy as young plants at a local garden center or plant sale and add to the beds after all danger of frost has passed.

 Finally, I check on trees and shrubs to see which need pruning or thinning.
 Some need to be pruned in early spring but others should be pruned after blooming or in the fall.
 Most of my shrubs need to be pruned after flowering, in late spring.

 By the end of May, most of the work is finished and I can enjoy the beauty of Nature all summer long.

 My garden in summer is a riot of colorful native plants that attract birds, bees, butterflies, and other wildlife.

 Grow Your Own with Pastiche